 May 2023 I received my honorary membership to the Explorer's Club.
 I'm not sure that my qualifications fit those of the other members; astronauts, Himalayan mountaineers, and deep-sea divers.
 The club was founded Admiral Robert Peary.
 My grandfather was his post-Arctic doctor in Westbrook, Maine, and his daughter, the Snowbird, was my grandmother's good friend, but my explorations concentrated on the social research of bars from the Jakarta docks, qat dens in the Masaii Plains, and quaffed champagne at Moet in Epinay not to mention how to score opium or 'Ma' on the Burma side of the Golden Triangle without being mistaken for a fucking DEA agent.
-Of course I have climbed mountains, dove through cave free style off the Yucatan, and leapt off granite cliffs into the emerald waters of the Quincy Quarries
+Of course I have climbed mountains, free dover through caves off the Yucatan, and leapt off granite cliffs into the emerald waters of the Quincy Quarries

 "Sir, when are you traveling again?"